 He drove me to a cul-de-sac around the corner.
 We argued.
 I got pissed.
 I still don’t understand why he doesn’t love me any more.

 I returned to my room at 3 in the afternoon complete with KFC.
-I know it was ‘3 in the afternoon’ because my ex felt the need to keep pointing out the time to me every time I pulled out the wine.
+I know it was ‘3 in the afternoon’ because my ex felt the need to keep pointing it out.
 The freak.

 I fell asleep.
 I woke up.
 It was now 8pm.
 I took my apparently useless anti-epileptics and decided that I wasn’t going to get back out of bed.
 I got a bit sad and took a small overdose of aspirin.
 This doesn’t happen that often - usually I take a fairly large overdose of antihistamines and thus avoid getting sad at all.
-However, that would have meant getting up and going to Tesco to purchase some more, and there is no way that the bloke who helps out at the self-service checkout isn’t on to me.
 I still hadn’t found that bottle of water, and, following on from my earlier logic, thought the sensible solution would be to wash down the aspirin with wine.